jordicenzano/hls-trimming-frame-accuracy/README.md

 - All the chunks start with and I frame
 - Only 1 video and 1 audio present in the input files
 - The trim in timestamp and the trim out timestamp belongs to different chunks
+- If you use hls manifest (.m3u8) as a source, only relative local paths are allowed

 #Future work
 - Handle single segment trims (in point and out point in the same segment)